BryanC21/Cloud_Project2/ReadME.md

   }
   ```

-  `POST /api/restaurant/menu/getSorted` - Get all menu items for a restaurant along with categories
+  `POST /api/uploadImage` - upload an image to bucket and returns data along with direct link to image
   Request:
   ```
   {
-    "restaurant_id": INT "ID of the restaurant to get menu items for Ex.
-1", }
+    "file": file data,
+    "file_name": "name of file plus extension",
+  }
   ```
   Response: